sachgits/promotion-service/README.md

     PromotionService.showCommencingPromotion(function(promotionObject) {
       /**
-       * If the promotion has commenced, the promotion object is exposed,
+       * This callback is called when the most recent promotion has commenced,
-       * otherwise the callback is called with a null argument */

-      if (promotionObject) {
-        /**
-         * Promotion commenced and its object is now available */
-      }
+       * exposing the promotion object
+       */
     });
   }
 }